Application

 }

-Usually, each AppCUI program consists in the following steps:
+Usually, each AppCUI program consists of the following steps:

-- add on or multiple windows to that application (to do this use the
+- Add one or more windows to that application (use the

-add_windowmethod from structApp) - run the application via method
+add_windowmethod on structApp). - Run the application via the

-run.
-This method consumes the object and as such you can not use the application anymore after this method ends.
+runmethod.
+This method consumes the object, so you cannot use the application anymore after this method ends.

 A typical main.rs file that uses AppCUI framework looks like this: